US Pushes Taliban To Reduce Violence As Deal Enters next Phase - UrduPoint

 "The US has worked hard to carry out 1st phase of its commitments under the agreement, including to reduce troops & depart five bases," he said Monday.

-As the deal entered its "next phase", Washington's approach would be based on certain conditions, Khalilzad warned.
+As the deal entered its "next phase", Washington's approach will be based on certain conditions, Khalilzad warned.

 "We will press for completion of prisoner releases, reduction of violence... & start of & progress in intra-Afghan negotiations," he said.

-The Taliban on Tuesday welcomed the cut in US forces, but claimed that American troops had frequently carried out bombings in non-combat zones and "offensives" in support of the Kabul government.
+The Taliban on Tuesday welcomed the cut in US forces, but claimed that American troops had frequently carried out bombings in non-combat zones and "offensives" in support of the Kabul government in several provinces.

-It also accused US pilots of carrying out air strikes against civilians, the Taliban and public infrastructure in the past 10 days.
+It also accused US pilots of carrying out airstrikes against civilians, mujahideen and public infrastructure in the past 10 days.

 "These all are blatant violations of the agreement and deliberate attempt at provoking the mujahideen towards large-scale attacks," the Taliban said.